boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/text.md

 ### Paragraph Formatting

 You can format the paragraph in the text widget.
-The available paragraph formats are paragraph formats, alignments, numbered, and bulleted list.
+The available paragraph formats are paragraph formats, alignments, numbered and bulleted list.

 ![text_paraFormatting](/static/assets/cloud/visualizing-data/visualization-widgets/images/text/text-paraformatting.png)